 Public service announcement: There’s no such thing as “blue balls.”
-Anyone who tries to tell you otherwise is being manipulative.
+Anyone who tells you otherwise is being manipulative.

 “[Abusive men] sometimes pressure their partners with the myth that men can suffer physical pain or damage if they become sexually aroused and are not satisfied.
 Of course, I have never heard them claim that this risk applies to unsatisfied women.”

-Also, we must wrest the definition of “abuse” away from abusers and look at the legal definition.
+Also, we must wrest the definition of “abuse” away from abusers and look at the legal (and common-sense) definition.

 Q: Is it violence if he pokes me?